Matveibos/rails_answers_and_guides/pg_tutorial.md

 7. How you can select db?

             psql -d postgres
-8. How you can watch curent db?

-            \conninfo
-9. How you can watch list of all existing database?

-            \list or \l
 10. How you can setup all pg database for rails app?

             tp> sudo -u postgres createuser rubyuser -s